 This is a permanent reduction to your annual BTPS pension when you reach State Pension age.
-It applies to active members of Section B and Section C of the BTPS after 6 April 2009.
+It applies if you were an active member of Section B or Section C of BTPS from 6 April 2009.

 You can find out more about the State Pension Offset in this Guide and in the State Pension Offset factsheet at btps.co.uk